DF-Wiki/DFDiagram/README.md

 Installation
 ---
-You can download the source at [GitHub](https://github.com/lethosor/DFDiagram), or clone it using git with `git clone git://github.com/lethosor/DFDiagram.git`.
+You can download the source at [GitHub](https://github.com/lethosor/DFDiagram) ([direct link](https://github.com/lethosor/DFDiagram/archive/master.zip)), or clone it using git with `git clone git://github.com/lethosor/DFDiagram.git`.

 Make sure the DFDiagram folder is located in your (MediaWiki)/extensions folder and add the following line to `LocalSettings.php`:
 ```php